Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Preparatory results on the Ellis semigroup of the internal system

-\end{prop} \begin{proof} From proposition \ref{prop:topology.internal.system}, the sets $[A]_\Xi$ where $A$ is an admissible half space are clopen subsets of the internal system $\Xi ^\Gamma$, and form a sub-basis for its topology.
+\begin{proof} From Proposition \ref{prop:topology.internal.system}, the sets $[A]_\Xi$, where $A$ is an admissible half-space, are clopen subsets of the internal system $\Xi ^\Gamma$, and form a subbasis for its topology.
 It thus follows that the sets